DanielShamir93/keys-to-password-npm-package/README.md

     isContainUpperCase = false, // Uppercase letters will not be in the generated password isContainLowerCase = true,
     isContainSymbols = true,
-    mustContainChars = "d3", // Characters d,3 will be in the generated password
+    mustContainChars = "d3", // Characters d,3 will be in the generated password (not yet implemented) }
-}
 password.setKeyboard(keyboardConfig);